MassDynamics/MDCustomR/README.md

 **Output dataset types**

-Your workflow can produce any of these dataset types.
+Your workflow can produce any of these dataset types and the outputs need to be dataframes.
 The R output list structure must match the type.

 - **INTENSITY** — Required: `intensity`, `metadata`.
 Optional: `runtime_metadata`, `ptm_sites`
 - **PAIRWISE** — Required: `results`.
 Optional: `runtime_metadata`